cristianvasquez/obsidian-lab/README.md

 - Find similar notes to the current one.
 - Translate a text.
-- Know what was your mood the last 3 months, just reading your Obsidian vault.
+- Know what was your mood the last three months, just reading your Obsidian vault.
 - Whatever wonder you have under the sleeve :D

-And you want to see if it's useful in Obsidian, without having to write a plugin.
+And you want to see if it's helpful in Obsidian without having to write a plugin.

 That is the purpose of this plugin!

 ## Why this plugin?
 Why not program all in Javascript?

-Unfortunately, the omnipresent web-language, JavaScript, doesn't have a mature suite of data science libraries, particularly Natural Language Processing.
+Unfortunately, the universal web language, JavaScript, doesn't have a mature suite of data science libraries, particularly Natural Language Processing.
 Sometimes, it is quicker to experiment in Python and later, depending on the results, make it work in Javascript.

 ## How it works?

-This repo cointains two things:
+This repo contains two things:

-1. a Python server that exposes the scripts through a mini web app. ( this could be implemented using javascript, rust or watever )
+1. a Python server that exposes the scripts through a mini web app. (perhaps someone wants to do one using javascript, rust, or whatever? )
 2. an Obsidian plugin that calls the web app and shows results in Obsidian

 ## Python server